wso2/k8s-api-operator/README.md

 ##### Deploying APIM in  K8S Cluster

 Kubernetes artifacts to deploy APIM and APIM analytics deployment are shipped with the this distribution.
-Below commands allow users to run API Manager default profile and API Manager Analytics profile in Kubernetes runtime.
-Please note you will need to have enough memory and CPU to run below commands.
+Below commands allow users to run API Manager and API Manager Analytics profile in Kubernetes runtime.
+Please note you will need to have enough memory(minimum 4GB memory) and CPU(minimum 4 CPUs) to run below commands.

 Navigate to wso2am-k8s-crds/apim-operator/apim-deployment/api-manager

 - Deploy API Manager in Kubernetes Cluster.
 Following command will deploy WSO2 API Manager all in one profile in Kubernetes.
-With following command API Manager default profile will start run on Kubernetes runtime under WSO2 namespace.
+With following command API Manager will start to run on Kubernetes runtime under WSO2 namespace.
 Please see below command and its output.

 ```$xslt
 >>apictl apply -f k8s-artifacts